Zhangliubin/commandParser-1.1/docs/en/usage/ui/export.md

 # Export to Java Script

-On the `Command Items` tab or the`Command Rules & Global Parameter` tab, click the `Save ` button in the lower right corner to Save the current parser (global shortcut: Ctrl + S).
-Two save formats are available:
+On the `Command Items` tab or the `Command Rules & Global Parameter` tab, click the `Save ` button at the right corner below to save the current parser (global shortcut: Ctrl + S).
+Two formats for saving are available:

 - **Java Script Builder With Options Format:** Single instance of parser and the creation of java variables.
 - **Java Script Builder Format:** Single instance of parser.